Gdalik/EarQuiz_website/pages/info.md

 and educational experience in audio production and engineering behind my back.
 Though never being or aiming to become an IT specialist, I have enjoyed coding for myself since my childhood.
 This is my first open source experience.
 I really appreciate the idea of taking some great free things, developed by other people, making something valuable of them, and giving it out to the world for free in exchange.
-And another exceptional thing about an open source project is that anyone can contribute to it in different ways: spreading a word about it, making donations, testing it, proposing new features or writing own code.
+And another exceptional thing about an open source project is that anyone can contribute to it in different ways: [spreading a word about it, making donations][6], testing it, proposing new features or writing own code.

 ### Why technical ear training and what the hell is it?